oracle/docker-images/OracleAnalytics/README.md

 ### Building the Oracle Java (Server JRE) Image

+If a proxy is needed for the host to access yum.oracle.com during build, then first set up the appropriate environment, e.g.:

+        $ export http_proxy=myproxy.example.com:80
+        $ export https_proxy=myproxy.example.com:80
+        $ export no_proxy="localhost,127.0.0.1,localaddress,.localdomain.com"

 Download the Oracle Server JRE binary into folder `OracleJava/java-8` and build the image:

         $ cd OracleJava/java-8